 |Job Profiles||Portfolio Manager, Investment Banker, Risk Analyst, Strategist, etc.||Financial Manager, Research Associate, Estate Planner, etc.|

-|Employment Areas||Credentialed individuals may work for a bank or trading firm||CFA charterholders may engage in financial advising or run an advisory practice|
+|Employment Areas||Credentialed individuals may work for a bank or trading firm||CFA charter holders may engage in financial advising or run an advisory practice|

 CFP vs CFA: Which is Easier?

-Now that you are aware of the basic similarities and differences between CFP vs CFA, it is now time to explore some more features regarding both the courses.
+Now that you are aware of the basic similarities and differences between CFP vs CFA, it is now time to explore some more features regarding both courses.
 Each course has its own fundamentals, objectives, requisites as well as curriculum.
 Let us go through the below-mentioned points and decide which course is easier than the other:

-When it comes to CFP vs CFA salary, the CFPs professionals in India can earn around 2 Lakhs to 9 Lakhs INR p.a. in India and their average salary is around 4,00,000 INR per year.
+When it comes to CFP vs CFA salary, the CFP professionals in India can earn around 2 Lakhs to 9 Lakhs INR p.a. in India and their average salary is around 4,00,000 INR per year.
 The CFAs in India have a starting salary of 3 Lakhs to 20 Lakhs p.a. and their average salary is 6 Lakhs INR.

 The next important point you need to consider is CFA vs CFP requirements.
-If you are a graduate with a commerce degree and want to pursue a finance certification then you must choose CFA from CFP vs CFA while CFP is ideal for high school graduates and are planning to pursue an undergraduate degree alongside CFP certificate course.
+If you are a graduate with a commerce degree and want to pursue a finance certification then you must choose CFA from CFP vs CFA while CFP is ideal for high school graduates who are planning to pursue an undergraduate degree alongside a CFP certificate course.

 CFA vs CFP In India

-CFA is more popular as a finance certification course in India but recently CFP is also becoming a preferred program and has been recently authorized under U.S.-based Financial Planning Standards Board Ltd. (FPSB Ltd.).
+CFA is more popular as a finance certification course in India but recently CFP is also becoming a preferred program and has been recently authorized under the U.S.-based Financial Planning Standards Board Ltd. (FPSB Ltd.).

-Can you do both CFA and CFP?
+Can You do Both CFA and CFP?

-Yes, anyone can pursue both CFA and CFP together given that they are a graduate preferably in commerce stream.
+Yes, anyone can pursue both CFA and CFP together given that they are a graduate preferably in the commerce stream.

-To sum up this section, we would like to say that CFA is generally considered to be more difficult than CFP course.
+To sum up this section, we would like to say that CFA is generally considered to be more difficult than CFP courses.
 But if with a strong determination and proper guidance, you easily crack even one of the most difficult courses in the world.

 CFP vs CFA: Which One to Choose?

 Choosing between CFP vs CFA is difficult since both are popular options for financial analyst credentials.
 Both the courses offer a great set of job profiles provided you are able to crack the tricky examinations of the desired course.
-For selecting the right course for you, we would suggest you to get in touch with our experts at Leverage Edu and they will help you choose the right based on your choices, qualifications and future goals.
+For selecting the right course for you, we would suggest you get in touch with our experts at Leverage Edu and they will help you choose the right based on your choices, qualifications and future goals.

 Hope this blog on CFP vs CFA was helpful in resolving your dilemma regarding which certification test is a better option for you.
 Looking forward to getting yourself admitted in any of the two courses abroad?
 Our experts at Leverage Edu can help you in choosing the best courses according to your requirement and interests in the top universities abroad.
 Sign up for a free session with our mentors today!